Muse Presenters 2015

 Lisa Rueff is a Bay Area yoga teacher and international service trip leader.
 She started Yoga Ventures in order to take her life’s mission of community service to the next level.
 Lisa provides the opportunity to visit a foreign country, practice yoga on and off your mat, with meaningful, service-oriented yoga retreats.
 She has been featured and published in Yoga Journal, Yoga International, Origin Magazine, Mantra Magazine, The Examiner, Marin Magazine, Ode and more.

-Ruth Williamson, PCC is principal of Ruth Williamson Consulting, and delivers the Culture in Action process as a partner in We, Inc. For over 15 years, Ruth has worked closely with local government agencies and contributed to a broad spectrum of community and non-profit organizations.
+Ruth Williamson, ACC is principal of Ruth Williamson Consulting, and delivers the Culture in Action process as a partner in We, Inc. For over 15 years, Ruth has worked closely with local government agencies and contributed to a broad spectrum of community and non-profit organizations.
 Her passion for community building has led to several high-profile efforts and a reputation as an effective citizen activist.

 MOsley WOtta is a performer, painter and poet.
 His confrontational works explore what lies beyond the surface.
 2015 marks the start of MOsley WOtta’s “Markets Flooded Tour” which is currently touring both schools and festivals.

 Bella Wiener is a senior at Bend High am pursuing an International Baccalaureate Diploma.
 After participating in a Leadership in Global Health summer program at Brown University, Bella developed a plan for a Kilimanjaro SHE Climb and will be climbing the highest freestanding mountain in the world to support SHE (Sustainable Health Enterprises) as they build a business in Rwanda.